-My little boy shares his ideas so freely, too, it’s impossible to not be inspired by the power of a child’s natural gift for collaboration.
+My little boy shares his ideas so freely, too, it’s impossible to not be inspired by the power of a child’s natural gifts for collaboration.
 For example, I learn from him how teams work best when each member brings even something seemingly small to the table.

-Here are some of our favorites (out of hundreds now):
+I don’t always remember to take pictures of them but here are some of our favorites (out of hundreds now):

 And, I’m especially in love with the moments when he challenges me to draw things that are way outside my comfort zone with ideas from the imaginations of great artists who’ve inspired us all: